 I help my clients follow a nutritional program for the first 30 days to get them on a good track, and then monitor their progress periodically over time.
 The goal is to reset their body, to release the toxins and refuel the body with the right amounts of vitamins and minerals.
-Together we calculate how many calories they should consume or burn based upon their lifestyle and health & fitness goals.
+Together we calculate how many calories they should consume or burn based on their lifestyle and health & fitness goals.

 Q. What does “eating clean” mean?

 A. To me, eating clean is not a diet, it is a lifestyle.
-It includes eating healthy foods such as vegetables, fruits, lean proteins, wholes grains and good fats while avoiding processed foods.
+It includes eating healthy foods such as vegetables, fruits, lean proteins, wholes grains, and good fats while avoiding processed foods.
 And includes drinking plenty of water throughout the day which most people forget.
-This curbs the appetite, hydrates the skin and allows for the uptake of all the nutrients in their food.
+This curbs the appetite hydrates the skin and allows for the uptake of all the nutrients in their food.

 […] water is an excellent detoxifier and it helps flush out toxins from your body, promoting mental and physical health.

 Q. What role does nutrition play in being healthy or losing weight?

 A. The right nutrition means much more than losing weight.
 It offers numerous health benefits that keep your body strong.

 Following a healthy nutritional program provides the fuel for all physical work and all mental decisions and choices we make throughout our days.
 This healthy state comes from the inside out, it gives your body energy throughout the day, repairs tissue and cancels out free radicals in the body.
 And most importantly helps you remain in a balanced place both mentally and emotionally.